 A few years later, we did just that.

 I’m grateful to be old enough to have memories of what NYC was like in the late 80s when the East Village was still gritty, vibrant and full of tension.
 It opened my eyes.
-I was far more interested in what was going on out there in the world and in the streets around me than going to art school at the Cooper Union.
+I was far more interested in what was going on out there in the world and in the streets around me than going to art school in the East Village.
 The art became secondary, but my whole world changed when I moved out on my own.
 After less than a year of living in Chinatown with a high school friend, I moved on to a shitty studio apartment on St. Mark’s and Avenue A, 4 blocks from school and right at the top of Tompkins Square Park.
 This was after the Tompkins Square Riots and the East Village was still tense.

 Alphabet City was considered sketchy back then and we didn’t walk past Avenue C too often.
 Too many drug pushers, skinheads, addicts and homeless people.
 Not all the skinheads were scary though and I knew a few, but I mostly hung out with a group of vegan punks, anarchists, and hippies.
 Some went to my school and some just lived in the neighborhood.
 During this time, I also met a few squatters who lived in abandoned buildings that were established squats and had names like Umbrella House and C Squat.
 I’ve been in these buildings and it was amazing to see how they were inhabited and made into homes from the crummiest of conditions.
 I remember whole floors and ceilings being gone while sleeping bags and other belongings marked off territories, often a few feet away from these gaping holes, and encountering broken stairs as you were trying to make the climb.
 And cats.
 I remember there were a lot of cats in those buildings.
 But I couldn’t tell you where these squats are.
 I don’t remember (actually, I just found this article and another one here that might be an interesting read if you’re curious about the squats from the 80′s and what happened to them in subsequent years.
 Many are still around).